ColbyEcology/BI382_2018_Spring/Assignments/LectureNotebooks/Ch6_Notebook.md

 This Notebook will help familiarize you with the different types of qualitative dynamics of mostly predator-prey and consumer-resource models, but also a few others.
 Essentially, I am asking you to make a time series, a phase plane, and find the nullclines for different models.
 Although we are just learning them in week 7, we will be studying them in more depth weeks 8 through 10.

-**You probably want to suppress the out[ut of the `phaseR` functions.
-Although there are different ways of doing this, the simplest way is to assign the function to an object.
-E.g., `a <- nullclines(...)` of `a <- flowField(...)` will still plot (what you want) but the text output will be saved and not printed to your Knitted output..**
+**You probably want to suppress the output of the `phaseR` functions.
+Although there are different ways of doing this, the simplest way is probably to assign the function to an object.
+E.g., `a <- nullclines(...)` or `a <- flowField(...)` will still plot (what you want) but the text output will be saved and not printed to your Knitted output.**

 ### 6A
 #### Neutralism